chiniklaus/Auto-Unit-Test/README.md

 # Auto-Unit-Test

-a sample project for testing automation Unit Test generator
+a sample project for testing automation Unit Test frameworks